juantascon/tvcmd/README.md

 tvcmd is a command line interface (CLI) to keep track of tv shows and episodes.
-It is similar to websites such as myepisodes.com followmy.tv or mytvshows.org but for the command line, allowing greater flexibility like automatic torrent urls.
+It is similar to websites such as myepisodes.com followmy.tv or mytvshows.org but for the command line, allowing greater flexibility like printing torrent urls.

 ## Screenshots: